 Trinidad, as one of the main tourist areas of Cuba, is easy to reach.
 You can get to Trinidad by bus, or taxi or you can rent a car.
 There’s more on Cuban Transport options in our guide to Cuban Transport here.

 How to get to Trinidad by Bus

-The Viazul bus station is in the centre of Trinidad and it is easy to get to.
-The Bus timetables to Trinidad Cuba are as follows: The new November 2021 times for the Viazul buses to Trinidad are in our guide to the Viazul bus network, which you can download here.
+The Viazul bus station is in the center of Trinidad and it is easy to get to.
+The Bus timetables to Trinidad Cuba are as follows: The new 2022 times for the Viazul buses to Trinidad are in our guide to the Viazul bus network, which you can download here.

 How to Get to Trinidad by Taxi Colectivo

 Usually, a shared taxi will cost the same price per person as the Viazul bus plus maybe 10—15%.
 If you have a group you can always ask at your Casa Particular, or at a bus station how much it will cost to go directly to Trinidad by taxi.
 Remember to factor in that you will have to arrange to get to the Viazul bus station in the town that you are leaving from.
 You will have to pay cash in Cuban pesos for this.

 Alternatively, you can book a private taxi or a shared transfer – by booking with our partners in Cuba.
 This comes with the benefit that you don’t need to speak any Spanish to do this and you can pay with your card online, with no need for cash.

 How to Get to Trinidad by Rental Car.

 You are extremely unlikely to pick up a rental car in Cuba without pre-booking.
 Renting a car in Cuba is likely to cost between US$50 and US$90 a day including insurance.
 You should rent several weeks, if not months in advance.

 Rental cars in Cuba are usually in good condition, but the roads are not, especially the further down the island you go.
 Also, be aware that driving at night is much more dangerous than in other countries, fields are not always fenced and animals tend to roam.